matsest/k8s-kind-ingress-demo/README.md

 ## Clean up

+- Run `kubectl delete -f workloads.yml` if you only want to remove the workloads
-- Run `./scripts/4_ingress_remove.sh` to remove the test apps and ingress-controller from your cluster
+- Run `./scripts/4_ingress_remove.sh` if you want to remove both the example workload and the ingress controller from your cluster
-- Run `kind delete cluster` to remove the cluster
+- Run `kind delete cluster` to remove the full cluster